DBOS-project/apiary/postgres-demo/README.md

 for `WebsiteLogins`.

-As a simple application of provenance, we might imagine querying how many login attempts have occured for a particular account in the last five minutes,  for example to send an alert in case of a large number of failed attempts:
+As a simple application of provenance, we might imagine querying how many login attempts have occurred for a particular account in the last five minutes,  for example to send an alert in case of a large number of failed attempts: